BenBarlev/colocWE/CONTRIBUTING.md

 Since my coding capability is limited minus, please be forgiving.
 I am actually learning in these very moments, for no other reason than this project :)

+Meanwhile, I will thank you if you will help me think this thing together.
+Challenge me with questions about colocWE
+I'm sure there are things I missed.
+Please bring more opinions and ideas into the project. that would be wonderful.